depoja/trails/README.md

 * Create a new `Router` with `New`
 * Add handlers with `Handle`
-* Specify HTTP method and pattern for each route
+* Specify the Method, Path and Handler for each route
-* Use `Param` function to get the path parameters from the context
+* Use `Param` to get the parameters

 ```go
 func main() {